Here you’ll find what you need to get started making beautiful jewelry at home.

 These are the tools I regularly use for my own handmade jewelry designs:

-Xuron Micro-Sheer Flush Cutter.
+- Xuron Micro-Sheer Flush Cutter.
 Great for cutting beading wire and thin metal wire (I use it for up to 18 gauge sterling silver wire).

-Multi-Size Wire Looping Pliers.
+- Multi-Size Wire Looping Pliers.
 Great for making eye pins and jewelry findings.
 I actually prefer it over a round-nose plier.

-Kent Chain Nose Micro Plier.
+- Bent Chain Nose Micro Plier.
 With their fine point, these pliers are really helpful for closing up pieces in tiny, hard-to-reach places.

-Dual Drum Rotary Rock Tumbler.
+- Dual Drum Rotary Rock Tumbler.
 I purchased my tumbler in late 2013 and it’s still going strong!
 Use it with steel shot, some water, and a drop of Liquid Dawn dish detergent, and your designs will come out looking shiny and bright!